-Today, I want to specifically talk about neck pain.
-If you or your kids are playing Pokémon Go that can cause you neck pain, here are exercises that will ease your neck soreness.
+Hey, this is a continuation of yesterday’s video and article.
+If you missed it, you could check it out here.
+Today, I want to talk specifically about neck pain.
+If you or your kids are playing Pokémon Go, that can cause your neck pain.
+So, here are exercises that will ease your neck soreness.

 CLICK HERE to watch the YouTube video.

 You will need a golf ball, tennis ball or a dog ball.
 Press the ball into your upper trapezius or the middle of your upper neck.
 This area is often tight, which leads to neck pain.
 We are loosening up the upper trapezius muscle (upper neck muscle) to decrease the pull on the neck.

 Ball Into the Neck

 Start at your shoulders, working your way up to your neck.
 Look for five sensitive areas, roll through and hold the sensitive area for a second or two until the pain subsides.

 2. Neck Rotations With Arms Fixed

 Sit tall in a chair with your feet flat on the floor and legs hip-width apart.
 Keep your head in alignment with your shoulders and hips, which puts the least stress on the neck.
 The more your shoulders are rounded forward, the more the head is moved forward, and more stress gets put on the neck.
 Add gentle neck rotations.
 Rotate to one side until you feel a point of light resistance.
 Rotate to the other side, going back and forth.

 Perform one set of 3 repetitions on each side in a smooth, controlled movement, holding the end position for a second or two.
 We are looking for a light stretch.

 Sit in a chair.
 Place your hands behind your head and arch your back.
 We want to loosen up, improving the mobility or movement in the vertebrae in the spine to decrease the stress on the neck or the lower back.
 We are loosening up the midback area because if this area is tight and stiff, it can result in poor mobility.